dojokata/book/manuscript/01-enter-the-dojo.md

 ## What motivated you to write this book?

 This book is meant to be a living document.
-My intent is to share ideas on how you might create and operate your own Dojos.
+My intent is to share ideas on how you might create and operate your own dojos.
 After reading this book and engaging with other practitioners in the community, there is no reason (outside of corporate obstacles) you shouldn't be able to pop up a dojo challenge for your own team.

 ## How should I use this book?